zhutchens1/foftools/README.md

 import foftools as fof
 x = fof.galaxy("test01", 195, 28, 5000, -18.0)
 ```

-We can also pass a boolean flag to each galaxy for various purposes under the property `fof.galaxy.fl`.
+The FOF algorithm is sensitive to RA and declination values, so we encourage users to implement higher-precision coordinate values for group-finding purposes.
+With the class instance, we can also pass a boolean flag to each galaxy for various purposes under the property `fof.galaxy.fl`.
 The group ID number for a galaxy defaults to zero, as it assumes that galaxies have not yet been sorted into groups, but this can also be initialized through the `fof.galaxy.groupID` property.
 The defined attributes of the class are:
 -  `fof.galaxy.phi`: the azimuthal coordinate of the galaxy (in radians) in a spherical-polar coordinate system.
 -  `fof.galaxy.theta`: the polar coordinate of the galaxy (in radians) in a spherical-polar coordinate system.
 - `fof.galaxy.x`: the angular x-component of the galaxy's sky location.